-The patterns presented in this paper are part of a pattern language currently being compiled by the authors for math online learning systems, which is illustrated in Figure 2.
 The innermost rectangles represent design patterns.
 Published patterns are drawn using solid lines and patterns-in-development are drawn with dotted lines.
 Empty rectangles indicate that other patterns may later be included in the language.
 The design patterns are grouped into five categories represented by outer rectangles that enclose the patterns: Problems, Learning Support, Personalized Learning, Motivation, and Mastery Learning.
 Problems refer to patterns that deal with the design of math problem content.
-Learning Support refers to patterns that deal with the design of math learningsupport content, how they are presented, or how much learning support should be provided.
+Learning Support refers to patterns that deal with the design of math learning-support content, how they are presented, or how much learning support should be provided.
 It is further categorized according to the type of learning support provided such as Hints, Examples, and Scaffolding.
-Personalized Learning refers to patterns that deal with designs for adapting problem content or learningsupport content so that it is more appropriate to the student's background knowledge, affective state, personality, and so forth.
+Personalized Learning refers to patterns that deal with designs for adapting problem content or learning-support content so that it is more appropriate to the student's background knowledge, affective state, personality, and so forth.
 Motivation refers to patterns that deal with designs for maintaining student motivation while maximizing learning.
 Finally, Mastery Learning refers to patterns that deal with the design of math problems or problem sets to promote skill mastery.
 Some of these design patterns have recently been published, which can be found in Inventado and Scupelli (2015b), Inventado and Scupelli (2015c), Inventado and Scupelli (2016a), and Inventado and Scupelli (2016b).